cbnventures/branded-short-links/README.md

 1. Your environment would essentially be serverless, open-source, and backed by Cloudflare network.
 2. Redirects do not go through the `http-equiv` meta header, which is [considered bad for SEO](https://help.ahrefs.com/en/articles/2433739-what-is-meta-refresh-redirect-and-why-is-it-considered-a-critical-issue).
 3. No additional maintenance required.
 Shortcodes not found would simply fall back to the original domain for further resolution.
-4. Developers would not need to re-configure and re-deploy the link shortener just to add a new script.
+4. Developers would not need to re-configure and re-deploy the link shortener just to add a new tag.

 ## Configure Short Links
 To condense lengthy links into shorter links, configure each short link using the following settings: